 Life Insurance with COPD and Asthma (2026)

-People with COPD and asthma can get life insurance, but respiratory conditions affect premiums and policy options.
-Insurers review several factors, such as condition severity, treatment plans, medication use, and hospitalization history, when determining rates.
+People with COPD or asthma can get life insurance.
+Insurers set rates based on condition severity, treatment plans, medication use and hospitalization history.

 Select age group